Laura Jacobs

-Laura Jacobs is a novelist, journalist, and critic.
+Laura Jacobs is an American novelist, journalist, and critic.
 Jacobs is a regular contributor to The Wall Street Journal, where she reviews museum exhibitions on fashion.
 She was a staff writer at Vanity Fair from 1995 to 2018, where she wrote award-winning pieces for the magazine on the subjects of design, fashion, and the performing arts.
 In 2019, she became the Arts Intel Report editor for AIR MAIL, a weekly international digital newsletter co-edited by Graydon Carter and Alessandra Stanley.

 Background and education

 Laura Jacobs hails from Chicago, Illinois, and holds a B.A. in English Literature from Northwestern University.

 Works

 Jacobs's most recent book, published in 2018 [Basic Books] is Celestial Bodies: How to Look at Ballet.
 The Bird Catcher, her second novel, was published in June 2009, by St. Martin's Press.
 In July, 2010 Picador released a paperback edition.
 Her first novel, Women About Town, a Literary Guild selection, was published by Viking Press in 2002, with French and Polish editions, followed by a paperback from Penguin.